victoriav93/Victoria-s-DH-Notebook-/2018-02-05-Publichumanities.md

 Engage public in conversations/programs on humanities &relevance to current life.
 Idea of scarcity, and postscarcity society, but copyright issue still exists.
 Credibility in traditional as easier to establish.
-Digital-- info access and overload.
+Digital-- info access and overloa and global.
+Goal may change from profit to  disseminate knowledge.
+Authority can be challenged.